Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 01/03/2020

-Basically, youâve marked the shadows on your mountain too heavily; they are too prominent.
-When something is in the distance, an "atmospheric perspective" applies to it.
-This means that its colors will be tinted by the atmosphere (therefore more bluish) and they will lose contrast.
+Basically, youâve made the shadows on your mountains too pronounced; theyâre too strong.
+When something is in the distance, thereâs an âatmospheric perspectiveâ that applies to it.
+This means that its colors will be tinted by the atmosphere (so more bluish) and they will lose contrast.

-So the shadows on your mountain cannot be as strong as those you have in the foreground.
+Therefore, the shadows on your mountain canât be as strong as the ones you have in the foreground.

-And another thing: the shadows on your mountains also need to respect the light source youâve chosen.
-Here at the top right for the sun, I think ^^
+And the second thing: the shadows on your mountains also need to respect the light source youâve chosen.
+Here, I think itâs in the upper right corner for the sun ^^

 Ca se joue à pas grand-chose je pense, j'ai testé de mon cÎté (sans référence, il faudra vérifier avec des photos de montagnes pour vérifier ^^).